-We are delighted to introduce Richard Heaton who was promoted to Captain at the start of the 2012 season, having spent 10 years on board.
+Richard was promoted to Captain at the start of the 2012 season, having spent 10 years on board.
 Known to many guests as Chief Officer and 2nd Officer prior to that, Richard has a detailed knowledge of Hebridean Princess and her regular cruising area.
 Growing up in Rugby a career at sea was not first choice.
 However while studying for a degree in Soviet Studies and Russian at Portsmouth University the sight of the ships coming and going gave rise to the idea of a seagoing career.
 Richard served his officer cadetship with an old, established shipping line, learning his trade on both supply ships and passenger vessels.
-As a senior cadet Richard served on the passenger vessel Edinburgh Castle before serving as a junior officer in container ships, RORO ferries and survey vessels prior to joining Hebridean.
+As a senior cadet Richard served on the passenger vessel Edinburgh Castle before serving as a junior officer in container ships, RORO ferries and survey vessels prior to joining Hebridean Island Cruises.

 Graduating with an HND in Hotel & Catering Administration in 1974, Charles worked within the industry before joining P&O Cruises as Assistant Purser in 1978.
 He transferred in 1980 to P&O Ferries, where he was promoted to Chief Purser and remained until 1985.
 After a spell in the Red Sea as Chief Purser with a Saudi Arabian company, Charles came ashore, developing and managing country house hotels in the UK for 13 years.
 The invitation to join Hebridean Island Cruises as Chief Purser in 1999 was the ideal chance to merge seafaring and hotel management experience.
 For Charles, Hebridean Princess forms the perfect blend between cruising and a country house hotel, in which he feels privileged to be involved.